rust-lang/reference/src/items/use-declarations.md

 > This section is incomplete.

 r[items.use.ambiguities.intro]
 Some situations are an error when there is an ambiguity as to which name a `use` declaration refers.
-This happens when there are two name candidates that do not resolve to the same entity.
+This happens when there are two name candidates that do not resolve to the same entity where neither import is [permitted](names.resolution.expansion.imports.shadowing) to shadow the other.

-* except where shadowing is allowed r[names.resolution.early.imports.errors.ambiguity.globvsglob]
+r[names.resolution.early.imports.errors.ambiguity.globvsglob]
 * it is an error to name an item through ambiguous use declarations
     * two globs imports which both have an item matching that name where the items are different